Old Woughton: Woughton on the Green

 Woughton on the Green is a traditional Buckinghamshire village that is now part of Milton Keynes.
-It gave its name to the parish of Woughton, of which it was a part until March 2012.

 The village name is Anglo-Saxon in origin and means "Weoca's farm".
 Names for the village have included Ulchetone (11 cent., Domesday); Woketon (13 and 14 c.); Wocton (14 c.); Woughton on the Green (16 c.); Woughton alias Wokington super the Green (17 cent.).
 The suffix 'On the Green' refers to the large grassy area that lies in the centre of the village: the traditional village green.

 By the time of the coronation of Queen Victoria, Woughton on the Green was a large village, due largely to the nearby Grand Union Canal and later to the nearby Wolverton Works that served the West Coast Main Line.
 Its population peaked at 350 in 1850, declining to 150 by 1960.

 Today the village is part of a larger grid square, though separated from its neighbours by the Grand Union and the flood plain of the River Ouzel.
 The parochial church council still meets at the ecumenical parish church of St. Mary.

 According to legend, Woughton on the Green was one of the bases of Dick Turpin.
 His ghost, and that of his mare Black Bess, have occasionally been reported in the area.